Sabbath mode: Refrigerator

 A Shabbat mode refrigerator includes, at a minimum, the ability to disable all lights or other electrical activity from occurring when the refrigerator door is opened.
 Some Shabbat mode refrigerators include a timer for the compressor so that opening the door, which would normally indirectly cause the compressor to turn on as soon as the temperature rises, will have no immediate effect on the electrical operation of the appliance.
+Other refrigerators have their automatic functions removed.
+So, the user doesn't turn on the light when they open their fridge, making the Shabbat mode refrigerator okay to use on Shabbat.

 Lamp

 A Shabbat lamp is a special lamp that has movable parts to expose or block out its light so it can be turned "on" or "off" while its power physically remains on.